WS017 Topic 07

 If the claim is a new claim navigate to the general menu and

-Verified dropdown and select
+select the Verified dropdown and select Yes

 The verified marker must be set to yes once the claimant’s